 Dear Collaborators,

-and will not produce any significant activity over the next 24 hours.
+no change in activity expected over the next 24 hours.

 See http://www.SolarMonitor.org for images and